MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 }
 ```

-Once created all you need to do is reference it in your `qnamaker:build` command, for example:
+Once created, all you need to do is reference it in your `qnamaker:build` command, for example:

 ``` cli
 bf qnamaker:build --qnaConfig qnaConfig.json